Carmine Gentile

 Carmine Lawrence Gentile is an American politician serving as a member of the Massachusetts House of Representatives since January 2015.
 A resident of Sudbury, Massachusetts, he was elected as a Democrat to represent the 13th Middlesex district.
 Gentile is a private-practice attorney who held several positions in local government before being elected to the House.

+In February 2026, he announced he would not seek re-election in 2026, and endorsed his legislative aide, Ravi Simon, to be his successor.